 Registered Social Worker

-Her education includes a BA in Psychology with a minor in Women and Gender Studies from the University of Alberta, a BSW from the University of Calgary, and an MSW from the University of Toronto.
-She is a registered social worker with the Ontario College of Social Workers and Social Services Workers (OCSWSSW) and a member of the Canadian Association of Social Workers (CASW).
+My education includes a BA in Psychology with a minor in Women and Gender Studies from the University of Alberta, a BSW from the University of Calgary, and an MSW from the University of Toronto.
+I am a registered social worker with the Ontario College of Social Workers and Social Services Workers (OCSWSSW) and a member of the Canadian Association of Social Workers (CASW).

-Much of her experiences have been working with members of the 2SLGBTQ+ community across the lifespan, from youth to post-secondary students to seniors; as well as refugees and Newcomers to Canada.
-She also has had the honour of supporting queer and trans Muslims, as they navigate the various intersections of their identities.
+Much of my experience has been working with members of the 2SLGBTQ+ community across the lifespan, from youth to post-secondary students to seniors; as well as refugees and Newcomers to Canada.
+I have also had the honour of supporting queer and trans Muslims, as they navigate the various intersections of their identities.

-Naaila arrives in this work with tenderness, compassion, and an eagerness for folks to discover their needs in ways that hold true to themselves and support their healing.
-Through community and care, she hopes to help continue creating a world where fellow humans who have not found spaces to honour their whole selves, can be welcomed home.
+I arrive to this work with tenderness, compassion, and an eagerness for folks to discover their needs in ways that hold true to themselves and support their healing.
+Through community and care, I hope to help continue creating a world where fellow humans who have not found spaces to honour their whole selves, can be welcomed home.